i-fuente/turn-test/README.md

 This file habdle the driver path for the given browser on the data handler **DO NOT TOUCH THIS FILE**

 ### Allure
-This folder contains the reports reasults
+This folder contains the reports results